alexylem/myphotos/README.md

 * Share albums as public, restricted, or keep them private
 * Restricted albums are shared to groups of people
 * People can be added from their email address (Gmail only)
+* Hide bad/dupplicate photos instead of having to delete them

 ### Additional user features